Can Unionized Employees Start Human Rights Complaints?

 Before going to the Human Rights Tribunal of Ontario (HRTO), you can file a grievance with your union to see if that addresses the issue.
 Even though you can file a claim immediately, it may be beneficial to see if your union can solve the issue, as filing a claim may be a lengthy and expensive process.

-If the issue is not cleared up by filing a grievance, speak to an employment lawyer about whether it is a good idea to file an application through the HRTO.
-If a lawyer believes it is a good idea for you to pursue your claim, they will be able to explain the process of filing an application to you, along with your next steps.
+If the issue is not cleared up by filing a grievance, speak to an human rights lawyer about whether it is a good idea to file an application through the HRTO.
+If a human rights lawyer believes it is a good idea for you to pursue your claim, they will be able to explain the process of filing an application to you, along with your next steps.

 In some cases, your human rights complaint may be against your union directly.
 Maybe your union has not responded to your grievance or is otherwise discriminating against you based on one of the protected grounds.
 If so, you should immediately seek help from an employment and human rights lawyer.
 A lawyer can help you with the next steps of filing your human rights claim and get you the best outcome.